What to Pack for an African Safari

 A travel diary or journal is something we recommend.

-You will see and experience so much in such a short period of time on safari, that the only way to maintain a good record of it will be to write it down.
-It does require discipline, but will serve as an invaluable record of your safari adventure.
+You will see and experience so much in such a short period of time on safari that the only way to maintain a good record of it will be to write it down.
+It does require discipline, but it will serve as an invaluable record of your safari adventure.

 9. Pack For a Purpose